MARKET SNAPSHOT: Stock-market Futures Sag As Investors Await Progress On Taxes, Watch Central Bankers

 Yellen, European Central Bank President Mario Draghi, Bank of Japan Gov. Haruhiko Kuroda and Bank of England Gov. Mark Carney took part in a moderated discussion on communication and markets, which began at 5 a.m.
 Eastern.

-In comments, Yellen stressed that all forward guidance from the Federal Reserve should be conditional on the outlook for the economy, meaning forward looking statements won't always be a certainty.
+In comments at that meeting, Yellen stressed that all forward guidance from the Fed should be conditional on the outlook for the economy, meaning forward looking statements won't always be a certainty.
 "Market participants seek more than central banks are prepared to offer," she said.

 Earlier at the ECB conference (http://www.ecb.europa.eu/pub/conferences/html/20171114_communications_challenges_policy_effectiveness.en.html) in Frankfurt, Chicago Fed President Charles Evans said a new approach to interest-rate setting may be needed to deal with new shocks, according to prepared remarks (https://www.chicagofed.org/publications/speeches/2017/11-14-2017-future-odyssean-and-delphic-guidance-charles-evans-frankfurt-ecb).